dhruvdhody/draft-dhody-coffee-at-ietf/draft-dhody-coffee-at-ietf.md

 Also, there have been inconsistencies in coffee supply across IETF meetings, which may or may not have led to negative effects on consensus building.

-# Proposed Solutions
+# Proposed Solutions {#ps}

 To address the identified issues, the following recommendations are proposed:

    - Each IETF venue MUST provide coffee stations within 5 meters of every meeting room to prevent cases of Caffeine Deficiency Syndrome (CDS) among attendees.
    - NOT all coffee is equal and thus a mechanism is needed to rate coffee.
-   - But individual coffee taste COULD differ and thus how to rate
+   - But individual coffee taste COULD differ, and thus how to rate
    - A man-made live barista coffee SHOULD be provided as some don't consider the bulk made coffee as coffee.
    - Alternative caffeine sources (e.g., energy drinks) MAY be available but SHALL NOT BE considered coffee.
    - The IETF Secretariat MUST ensure that coffee supply logistics are prioritized and develop a Coffee Availability Protocol (CAP) ensuring a fair and distributed allocation of coffee.